PauSala/learning_c/http-server/README.md

 - [x] Partial writes.
   - Use a hashtable for partially writen sockets.
 - [x] Use wrk to test the server.
 For now it can handle at least the same amount of load than a simple node server.
+- [x] Http parser
+  - [ ] TODO: it is just a toy parser for getting the first line (method, url, version), the headers and the body.
+It not checks for valid urls, version, etc. It does not perform any semantinc interpretation of the headers, always parses the body and so on.
 - [ ] Cached responses
   - There is only a static html file which is cached on first request.
   - TODO: investigate caching!
 - [ ] Partial reads.
   - For now we are only handling GET requests
   - TODO: extend the server to handle other methods as well.
-- [ ] Http parser
-  - For now, it is just a naive parser with minimal error handling.

 ### Compile and run